open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Note that we also changed the desired width of the plugin to 180, to allow more space for parameter editors.

-Now, compile and load the plugin into the GUI to see the newly added slider.
+Now, compile and load the plugin into the GUI to see the newly added parameter editor.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-03.png
-  :alt: Create a slider
+  :alt: Create a bounded value parameter editor

-Creating a ComboBox parameter editor
+Creating a TTL line parameter editor
 --------------------------------------

 To select which TTL line to send events on, we will use a dedicated TTL line selector.
 First,  initialize the corresponding parameter inside the :code:`registerParameters()` method: